hpi-swa-teaching/Squeak-Mastodon/Mastodon-Core.package/MTUIMenuButton.class/README.md

-STUIMenuButton is an IconicButton which aditionally contains an active state and an id.
+MTUIMenuButton is an IconicButton which aditionally contains an active state and an id.